SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Vinay Gupta

-Yeah.
-Thank you.
-So I’ll only take that answer question Suprij, if you allow.
-I know Vinay here.
-So currently our leverage is 2x.
-Okay.
-With an 1100 crore equity.
-Another equity of 388 crore is already due which is coming to come to terms with few approvals for the Q4 put together.
-I think we are looking to have a equity base of somewhere between 1450 crore to 1500 crore as we begin the new financial year and the AUM growth.
-As I said we are going to look only 20% CAGR.
-So as of today the 2x is the only leverage we have planned.
+So, I’ll only take that question, Sucrit, if you allow.
+Vinay here.
+So, currently, our leverage is 2 times, okay, with INR1,100 crore of equity.
+Another equity of INR388 crore is already due, which is coming to terms.
+With few approvals for the Q4 put together, I think we are looking to have an equity base of somewhere between INR1,450 crore to INR1,500 crore as we begin the new financial year.

-However, as part of our board approvals we already have 5,000 crore borrowing clients already approved.
+And the AUM growth, as I said, we are going to look only 20% CAGR.
+So, as of today, the 2 times is the only leverage we have planned.
+However, as part of our Board approvals, we already have INR5,000 crore borrowing plans already approved.
 There are banks.
 We are already dealing with 18 banks and two mutual funds in the market in terms of our borrowing.
-So I think the room is ample for us available in terms of the existing equity base to grow our balance sheet.
-We from a 2x to 3x.
-If we were to leverage ourselves then yes, resultant return on equity will be higher.
+So, I think the room is ample for us available in terms of the existing equity base to grow our balance sheet.
+From a 2 times to 3 times, if we were to leverage ourselves, then, yes, resultant return on equity will be higher.
 However, we would like to play little more conservative considering it’s still initial stage of our operations.

 Sucrit Patil

-Thank you.
-And I wish the entire team best of luck for the next quarter.
+Thank you, and I wish the entire team best of luck for the next quarter.

 Vinay Gupta

-Thank you so much.
+Thank you so much, Sucrit.

 Kushal Jajodia

-Hi management.
-Hi team.
-So my question is for Anubhav Guptaji.
-Anubhav so wanted to ask.
-The subsidies will be funded by the share warrant spending due, right?
+Hi, management.
+Hi, team.
+So, my question is for Anubhav Gupta ji.
+Anubhav, so wanted to ask, the subsidies will be funded by the share warrant spending due, right?

 Anubhav Gupta